agenium-scale/boost.simd/README.md

 We start out on the premise you already have a proper installation of Boost 1.61 or superior setup on your machine.

-First, you must retrieve the current status of the library by cloning the repository:
+You can retrieve the current status of the library by cloning the repository:

     git clone https://github.com/NumScale/boost.simd.git

 By default, the develop branch is fetched.
 You can change that to `master` if you want to use the stable version instead of the development version.

-Second step is to setup the repository to grab a local copy of the documentation:

-    git submodule init && git submodule update

-The library headers are located in the `include\' folder and are ready to be used.
+Once cloned, the library headers are located in the `include\' folder and are ready to be used.
 A very simple example like:

 ```cpp
 #include <boost/simd/pack.hpp>